 Some links in this post may be affiliate links

-Boston Fern (Nephrolepis exaltata 'Bostoniensis') flourishes in bright indirect light, warm and humid conditions and consistently moist, rich, well-drained, all purpose soil coupled with fortnightly feeding in the growing season.
+Nephrolepis exaltata 'Bostoniensis' (Boston Fern) flourishes in bright indirect light, warm and humid conditions, and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

 Boston Fern (Nephrolepis exaltata 'Bostoniensis') is among the popular fern plants with gracefully arching highly compound, fronds and leaves whose edges appear slightly serrate.